 Enzymes that catalyze histone methylation and demethylation and their effect on target gene expression

-The acetylation modifications on histones H3 and H4, like H3 lysine 4 acetylation (H3K4ac) and H3 Lysine 27 acetylation (H3K27ac) create an open chromatin configuration, favoring binding of transcription factors and forming complexes of initiation and elongation.
-Trimethylation of H3 lysine 4, H3K4me3 and lysine H3 K27, H3K27me3 bind to gene promoters, activating and repressing gene transcription respectively.
+The acetylation modifications on histones H3 and H4, like H3 lysine 4 acetylation (H3K4ac) and H3 lysine 27 acetylation (H3K27ac) create an open chromatin configuration, favoring binding of transcription factors and forming complexes of initiation and elongation.
+Trimethylation of H3 lysine 4, H3K4me3 and lysine H3 K27, H3K27me3 bind to gene promoters, activating and repressing gene transcription, respectively.
 Dimethylated H3K4 (H3K4me2) and di- and trimethylated H3K36 (H3K36 me2, me3) have been identified on chromatin sites being transcriptionally activated.

 Modification of methylation is catalyzed by a panel of enzymes to add the chemical group to the lysine residue, and some of them are listed in Table 1.